Mitral Valve Disease (Regurgitation)

 A healthy mitral valve maintains blood flow in one direction, from the atrium to the ventricle, and from the ventricle to the rest of the body.
 If the valve becomes damaged, surgery may be necessary to ensure proper blood flow through the heart.

 Mitral valve disease is often asymptomatic in its early stages.
 Over time, patients will notice common symptoms such as shortness of breath, lightheadedness, fatigue, racing or irregular heartbeat (arrhythmia), and a dry cough.

-Mitral regurgitation –mitral valve leak that causes blood to flow backwards through the heart and into the lungs
+- Mitral Regurgitation: Mitral valve leak that causes blood to flow backward through the heart and into the lungs

-Your Inova cardiac surgeon is your best resource to determine which valve treatment is best suited to your individual situation.
+Your Inova cardiac surgeon is your best resource to determine which valve treatment is ideal for your individual situation.

 Minimally invasive valve repair has numerous patient benefits, including:

 - Small incision, less pain and tissue damage

 - Shorter hospital stay